 Figure 1.
-Quality control chart for the deviation index of taster in the fruity attribute
+Quality control chart for the deviation number of taster in the fruity attribute

 Figure 2.
-Quality control chart for the normalized error of panel in the defects
+Quality control chart for the normalized error of panel in defects.

-9.4.2.
+4.2.
 Quality control charts for indexes based on analysis of reference materials.

-As it was referred in above paragraphs 9.2.2. and 9.3.2., the main indexes based on the analysis of reference materials are the z-score and the deviation index of taster and panel.
+As it was referred in above paragraphs 2.2. and 3.2., the main indexes based on the analysis of reference materials are the z-score and the deviation number of taster and panel.